MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/microsoft-defined-bluetooth-hci-commands-and-events.md

 - A specified Identity Resolution Key (IRK) can be used to resolve the private address of the device from which the advertisement packet originated.
 - A specified Bluetooth Address can be matched to the received advertisement packet.

+The v2 command permits the Host to combine some of the above conditions with options governing the source of the advertisement and the target of a directed advertisement, to further refine which advertisements are monitored.
+The v2 command also permits the Host to filter which monitored advertisements cause the Controller to generate advertisement reports.

 | Command | Code | Command parameters | Return parameters |
 |--|--|--|--|
 | HCI_VS_MSFT_LE_Monitor_Advertisement [v2] | Chosen base code | Subcommand_opcode_v2,<br>RSSI_threshold_high,<br>RSSI_threshold_low,<br>RSSI_threshold_low_time_interval,<br>RSSI_sampling_period,<br>Monitor_options,<br>Advertisement_report_filtering_options,<br>Peer_device_address,<br>Peer_device_address_type,<br>Peer_device_IRK,<br>Condition_type,<br>\<Condition Parameters\> | Status,<br>Subcommand_opcode,<br>Monitor_Handle |